Rajdeep2000/Synergy-squad/README.md

 --------------------------------------------------------------------------------------------------------

-docker run -it --name django-container --network my-net -p 8000:8000 rajdeep662/offshelf4.1
+docker run -it --name django-container --network my-net -p 8000:8000 rajdeep662/offshelf4.3

 Access the static website at <a href="https://son-ya123.github.io/offShelf/dashboard"> this </a> location  or follow the steps in [Steps to run locally](./offshelf-react-app/README.md) to run the frontend code locally

-### Live demo

-You can find a running system to test at...

-See our [description document](./docs/DESCRIPTION.md) for log in credentials.

----

-_INSTRUCTIONS: You can remove the below section from your specific project README._

-## About this template

-### Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-### Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ### Authors